-Grand Valley is committed to preparing students for careers in professions related to science, technology, engineering, and math (STEM).
+Grand Valley is committed to preparing students for careers in professions related to STEM disciplines.
 These skills are in-demand and necessary for the future prosperity of the region and state.

-The Science Laboratory Building will expand Grand Valley’s capabilities to educate students interested in pursuing fields in the STEM and health professions.
+The science laboratory building will expand Grand Valley’s capabilities to educate students interested in pursuing fields in the STEM and health professions.
 The 151,000-square-foot building will feature nine classrooms, 15 teaching laboratories, 14 faculty and student research laboratories, study spaces, offices, and a greenhouse.